Cody-Howell/Cody-Howell/README.md

 - 👋 Hi, I’m @Cody-Howell
 - 👀 I’m interested in making a game/solving puzzles.
 - 🌱 I’m currently learning C# via SoloLearn and CodinGame.
-- 💞️ I’m looking to collaborate on ideal methods of using arrays. /s
+- 💞️ I’m looking to collaborate on ideal methods of using arrays while solving puzzles. /s
 - 📫 How to reach me ... don't.

 <!---